rkhoury18/rkhoury18.github.io/_pages/Volunteering.md

 ##### *Student Volunteer*
 - Sold products to raise funds for the association such as calendars with children's drawings, chocolate boxes and candies.
 - Paid regular visits to children suffering from cancer, supporting them with their studies and spending time with them ensuring by that both: beneficial and entertaining environment.
-- Sorted and distributed Christmas gift boxes to less fortunate children, ensuring by that a Smile is drawn on every child's face, regardless the circumstances faced in Lebanon.
+- Sorted and distributed Christmas gift boxes to less fortunate children, ensuring by that a smile is drawn on every child's face, regardless the circumstances faced in Lebanon.
 <br/><br/>

 <p style="text-align: left"><img src="../assets/img/IC4.png"></p>